Zugamifk/araci/Notes/Characters.md

 ## Old Araci
 Old Araci is a well respected man living close to the nobles in a large city.
 Though he is still low born, the nobles of the city regard him as legendary though many do noth speak of him.
 He carries titles (*Which titles*?) which warrent respect.

+# Sorcerers
+The group of immortal magic users who opened the first portal to the Ethereal realm.
+They were gifted powerful magic by the Great Lord Demon.
+When a Sorcerer died, their power would be passed on to their killer, or to the other Sorcerers.
+When one last Sorcerer remained, the Great Lod Demon would return to take them back to the Ethereal realm where they would become and eternal servant to the demon.

+# Great Lord Demon
+The demon who granted the Sorcerers their gifts.

 # The Sorcerer Assassin
 On a mysterious mission to kill the sorcerers.
 Has gained a lot of power